cmubig/arc-icra23/index.md

 We invite wide participation from students, scientists, researchers, policymakers, corporate and public management, engineers, as well as general practitioners in the fields of robotics.

-If you are interested in attending this meeting, please confirm by filling out <a href="https://bit.ly/arc-icra2023">this form</a> (https://bit.ly/arc-icra2023) <span style="color:red;">by May 20th 2023</span> so that we may send you further logistical information.
+If you are interested in contributing to this meeting, please fill out <a href="https://bit.ly/arc-icra2023">this form</a> (https://bit.ly/arc-icra2023).

 This meeting is free-of-charge for ICRA 2023 attendees and will be an in-person event.